sha-red/pandora/README.md

   pan.do/ra is known to work with Ubuntu 18.04 and Debian/10 (buster), other distributions might also work, let us know if it works for you.

-  Use the following commands to install pan.do/ra and all dependencies:
+  Use the following commands as root to install pan.do/ra and all dependencies:

 ```
 cd /root
 curl -sL https://pan.do/ra-install > pandora_install.sh
 chmod +x pandora_install.sh
 ./pandora_install.sh 2>&1 | tee pandora_install.log
 ```

  For step by step installation, look at [pandora_install.sh](vm/pandora_install.sh)